SeitaBV/timely-beliefs/README.md

                                                                  0.8413                          101
 The first 8 entries of this BeliefsDataFrame show beliefs about a single event.
 Beliefs were formed by two distinct sources (1 and 2), with the first updating its beliefs at a later time.
-Source 1 first thought the value of this event would be 100 ± 10 (the probabilities suggest a normal distribution), and then increased its accuracy by lowering the standard deviation to 1.
+Source A first thought the value of this event would be 100 ± 10 (the probabilities suggest a normal distribution), and then increased its accuracy by lowering the standard deviation to 1.
-Source 2 thought the value would be equally likely to be 0 or 100.
+Source B thought the value would be equally likely to be 0 or 100.

 - Read more about how the DataFrame is [keeping track of time](#keeping-track-of-time).
 - Discover [convenient slicing methods](#convenient-slicing-methods), e.g. to show a rolling horizon forecast.